kyrylo/kyrylo.org/_posts/2024-01-21-how-to-opt-out-of-the-cache-with-hotwire-turbo-drive-in-rails.md

 navigation stack.
 Modals, slideovers, and temporary screens require this kind of behavior.
 With just a few lines of code, Turbo Drive makes this a reality.

-In [Synonym Sprint][synonym-sprint], when I start a new game, the game state is loaded, and the UI changes its look to show the user that they transitioned to the game mode.
+In [Matcharoo][matcharoo], when I start a new game, the game state is loaded, and the UI changes its look to show the user that they transitioned to the game mode.
 Here we make a URL click: